-The Ghost Push Trojan (also known as Shedun) is still a considerable threat to Android users around the world.
+Ghost Push Trojan still a major threat to most Android users

 The malware is focused on displaying ads, promoting webpages and apps, and this is how its creators turn a profit.